salesforcecli/plugin-data/messages/bulk.status.md

 the ID of the batch whose status you want to view

-# flags.targetusername

-username or alias for the target org; overrides default target org

 # NoBatchFound

 Unable to find batch %s for job %s.